msi-ris/Tutorials/rnaseq_cmd.md

 map to annotated genes.

 We also support two types of strandedness for the libraries, strand U, and reverse-stranded.
-By default, the UMGC prepares RNAseq libraries using a reverse-stranded protocol.
+By default, the UMGC prepares RNASeq libraries using a reverse-stranded protocol.
 Thus, the default option for our `featureCounts` call is to count reverse-stranded alignments.
 Additionally, we also set a minimum mapping quality of 10 to reads that are considered as valid alignments for